 I sometimes do this by multi-tasking.
 I’m not someone who enjoys exercise that much.
 So these days I listen to podcasts when I go for a walk.
 This both ‘fills my creative well’ with new ideas, and, as I try and save the podcasts I like best for the walk, means I look forward to the walks because I’m going to get to listen to shows I love.

 Perhaps you could put on your favourite music and dance while you do the housework.
+Or if the housework seems to be taking all your time consider a home cleaning solutions for busy moms and artists.
 Or time yourself when you’re doing your admin, and give yourself a treat (such as reading a few pages of a novel) every 25 minutes.

 Depending on your personality, you might find spreading out the mundane so it’s little and often better, or, for some, batching admin works – having an admin day every few weeks where everything gets done at once and you reward yourself at the end of it.